selimchiki/AppleWatchFaces/readme.md

 ## TODO:
-- select options after loading in new design
+- save / load current settings on watch, abort -- dont always save
-- add shapes / textures for backgrounds ( so we can have things like vinyl record )
+- add background shapes ( circle / square / side by side 2 color )
-- save / load current settings on watch
+- add textures for backgrounds ( so we can have things like vinyl record ), if material does not have #, then try its name as a texture
 - allow for user to cycle faces from the list using the crown
 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG